jankeromnes/terraforming-mars-bot/README.md

 # Start a new local game of Terraforming Mars, but only print player links (no extra text)
 node start-game --quiet

+# See all available options and what they do
+node start-game --help
 ```